INTERPOL-Innovation-Centre/TorLAB/README.md

 ## Image Files
-Based on the Roles played by the nodes mentioned above, you can make copies of the 21 SD cards from the provided image files. <br/>
+Based on the Roles played by the nodes mentioned above, you may recreate a set of 21 SD cards from the provided image files. <br/>
 These image files are direct image copies of the RPU SD cards from the nodes a, d, g, n, u, and i. <br/>
 These image files were created using [win32diskimager](https://sourceforge.net/projects/win32diskimager/). <br/>
 You can refer to the [instructions](https://raspberry-projects.com/pi/pi-operating-systems/win32diskimager) provided by win32diskimager.